-Question/Issue: How would solvent draining per D.12 be applied to a small cleaning machine that has a small container?
-In my case, we pick up a tub containing about 2 - 3 gallons of solvent and pour it directly into the bulk storage drum.
+Question/Issue: How would solvent filling and draining per D.12 be applied to a small cleaning machine that has a small container?
+In my case, we have a tub containing about 2 - 3 gallons of solvent.
+We pour solvent into it from 1 gallon containers.
+And when we are finished we pour the solvent directly into the bulk storage drum.
 Filling another container to transport the solvent doesn't seem like it would result in any emission decrease.